Xenoblade Chronicles 2: Battle system

-Xenoblade Chronicles 2 has an action-based battle system, where the player manually moves the current lead character in real-time, and party members will "auto-attack" when enemies enter their attack radius.
-Each character has skills called "Arts", that can be used to inflict status effects or deal additional damage.
-Both party members and enemies have a finite amount of health points, and attacks deplete this value.
-Combat is won when all enemies lose their HP, but it is lost if the player's character loses all their HP and has no means of being revived.
-Health may be restored by the player by using healing Arts in battle, or the player may let characters' HP regenerate automatically outside of battle.
-Winning battles earns the player experience points, which allows the characters to grow stronger by leveling up.
-They also earn Skill Points, which can upgrade the Drivers' stats and skills, and Weapon Points, which are used to power up their Arts.
+Xenoblade Chronicles 2 has an action-based battle system, where the player controls the current lead character in real-time and party members will "auto-attack" when enemies enter their attack radius.
+Each character has skills called "Arts" that can deal damage or inflict status effects.
+Both party members and enemies have a finite amount of health points, which is depleted by attacks.
+Combat is won when all enemies lose their HP, but is lost if the player character loses all their HP and is unable to be revived.
+Health can be restored through using healing Arts in battle and regenerates automatically outside of battle.
+Winning battles earns the player experience points, which strengthens characters as they level up.
+They also earn Skill Points, which are used to upgrade their stats and skills, and Weapon Points, which are used to power up their Arts.
 Losing a battle respawns the party at the most recently visited Landmark.
-Using Arts repeatedly allows use of special moves, or Blade Specials.
-Doing these Specials in the correct order creates a Blade Combo, which does large amounts of damage and seals a form of damage against the enemy.
+Using Arts repeatedly allows use of special moves called Blade Specials, which when used in order creates a Blade Combo that does large amounts of damage and seals one of the enemy's abilities.
 A Driver Combo requires the party to inflict four status conditions on an enemy in a specific order: Break, Topple, Launch, and Smash.
 Finishing a Driver Combo does massive damage and causes the enemy to drop items.
-Performing a Driver Combo and a Blade Combo at the same time creates a Fusion Combo, which greatly increases the damage dealt and the Blade Combo's effects.
+Performing a Driver Combo and a Blade Combo simultaneously creates a Fusion Combo, which greatly increases damage dealt and the Blade Combo's effects.

-A "Party Gauge" slowly fills as party members successfully land hits on the enemy players, and filling the gauge allows the player to chain multiple attacks together, for extra damage.
-When all three tiers are full, the player can use all of the Blades to do a Chain Attack, which does extra damage as it destroys previously created seals.
-The three-tiered gauge gradually depletes outside of battle, and one tier is needed to revive incapacitated characters.
-One party member has an "aggro ring" around them as well.
-The more actions a character performs, the more likely enemies are to focus their efforts on that respective character, leading to a strategic aspect of luring and diverting attention of enemies.
+A "Party Gauge" fills up as party members attack.
+When full, the player can perform a Chain Attack, where characters perform attacks in succession.
+The Chain Attack can be made more effective by destroying elemental Orbs created by previously used Blade Specials, which deals additional damage and gives one additional Chain Attack round.
+The three-tiered gauge gradually depletes outside of battle, and one tier is used to revive incapacitated characters.
+An "aggro ring" around a character denotes they have gained aggro from enemies by attacking, leading to a strategic aspect of luring and diverting attention of enemies.